INeido/CGOL/README.md

 ## Description

 This project has no particular aim.
-It is a purely a personal project and barely maintained.
+It is a purely personal project and barely maintained.

-It is a CLI based [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life): implementation using numpy for fast calculations and pygame for an interactive simulation.
+It is a CLI based [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation using numpy for fast calculations and pygame for an interactive simulation.

 No Hashlife or Quicklife algorithm support (yet).